mindful-math/mindful-math.github.io/content/post/spacedLearning.md

 a) Time-series / what representation for a student's knowledge (forgetting), concepts recalled, etc.
 b) Hierarchical tagging of math problems (i.e. calculus, integration, etc.) and are ELOs tied to whole problem or just subsection of problem
 c) Considering multiple users and how to supplement cold starts better (i.e. user similarity)
-d) Ideally, I poach the artofproblemsolving contest data, autotag everything w/ LLM help
+d) Ideally, I poach the AoPS contest data, autotag everything w/ LLM help
 e) What to do with incorrect problem statements or missing solutions?
 Maybe RL w/ LLMs for right solutions??
 f) Representing solutions?
 In math, there is often a visual one, a simple one, and a convoluted crank one.
 g) When to recommend reading, different sources, etc. for math?